BlackRamb/BlackRamb/README.md

 - 👋 Hi, I’m @BlackRamb.
-I am just playing around with many types of tools!
+This is a little project I did that has a snapshot of me: Extracting information, transforming information with python, and loading it into SQL